 Comparing Single Instance VM SLAs of Azure and AWS

 Customers often ask us about the SLA between Azure and AWS since they get conflicting claims from sources.
-The purpose of this blog post is clarify the actual uptime covered by the SLA (as of Nov 2023) for both AWS and Azure for single instance VMs.
+The purpose of this blog post is clarify the actual uptime covered by the Single Instance VM SLA (as of Nov 2023) for both AWS and Azure for single instance VMs.

 This is important especially for SAP deployments where VM instances are over sized and while DR is provisioned in another region (usually), the actual downtime guaranteed by the cloud service provider matters to the customer.